PaulMaley/languages/README.md

 seems to work ok ...
 No, only compiles !!

 Recursive function identifiers are not put into the environment : the double example gives an error "double" not in environment !!
 Ha.
-Maybe I do need to change the Env interface.
+Maybe I do need to change the Env interface - fixed (modified `applEnv`).

+## Add State (chap 4)
+Language is now:

 ```
 Var ::= String